Minister: No more approvals in the Galilee until we know whether the mines will leave enough water for the region’s future

 Please ask Greg Hunt to listen to the water experts and to stop approving mines in the Galilee until we are assured that our aquifers won’t be destroyed, permanently.

-Bimblebox NR needs your help with “Minister: No more approvals in the Galilee until we know whether the mines will leave enough water for the region’s future”.
-Join Bimblebox and 1,690 supporters today.
+Alexandra Mercer needs your help with “Minister: No more approvals in the Galilee until we know whether the mines will leave enough water for the region’s future”.
+Join Alexandra and 1,676 supporters today.